CodeWomen-Barcelona/javascript-exercises/booleans.md

 A small game of multiples of numbers:
 * print numbers 1 - 50
-* if number divisible by 5, skip
+* if number divisible by 5, do not print it
 * if number is divisible by 10 or 15, print "Hello!"
 * if number not divisible by 2 and the previous number is divisible by 10, print "World!"